hms-dbmi/scw/scw2015/subpopulations/README.md

 We assess for overdispersion in gene sets, we can take advantage of pre-defined pathway gene sets such as GO annotations and look for pathways that exhibit statistically significant excess of coordinated variability.
 Intuitively, if a pathway is differentially perturbed, we expect all genes within said pathway to be upregulated or downregulated in the same group of cells.
 In `PAGODA`, for each gene set, we tested whether the amount of variance explained by the first principal component significantly exceed the background expectation.

 A set of GO terms has been pre-defined for you and can be loaded.
+However, the code is provided for you to show how these GO terms were obtained.

 ```r